 - If new to a school system, consider informing your child’s school of past evaluations, services, and supports.

 - Prior to the IEP meeting, provide the school with copies of the evaluations you plan to discuss.

 - Inform school personnel of any services your child receives independently, outside of school.
 Ask that providers collaborate so everyone is on the same page.

 - Understand that the end result of the evaluation process is a team decision regarding eligibility and services.

 - You are a key member of the team and your input is valuable.

 Adapted from A Web Guide to the Special Services Partnership, published by SPED*NET Wilton (CT) and available online at www.spednetwilton.org.
-Kessler is President of SPED*NET Wilton and an author of the guide.
+Kessler, a former criminal appellate attorney, is Executive Director of SPED*NET and a Contributing Editor of Smart Kids.